Tommytian993/MiniX/docs/3-ui.md

 # 8. Creating City UI

-- Hi, for reading this part you should probably finish the 4-city-gameplay-elements first,
+- Hi, for reading this part you should probably finish the 4-city-gameplay-elements first.

+- Let's create a new scene CityUI, add textureRect and labels.

+- First in our city class itself, we add the variable values for the labels:

+public int population = 1;
+public int totalFood;
+public int totalProduction;